Synonym(s)

 - chronic-continuous spontaneous urticaria with daily attacks

-- chronic-recurrent spontaneous urticaria with an intermittent course, in which wheal attacks alternate with symptom-free intervals.
+- chronic-relapsing spontaneous urticaria with an intermittent course (with wheal attacks alternating with symptom-free intervals)

 ClassificationThis section has been translated automatically.